Apple and Google are likely to slow down enforcement again after Capitol riot bans

 Google-owned YouTube said it would ban accounts that pushed election misinformation, but only after three strikes.
 Trump’s account remains available.

-Facebook CEO Mark Zuckerberg has long maintained he is uncomfortable with the role of deciding what kind of speech is allowed on his platform and what isn’t, and has suggested it’s the government’s role to set those rules.
+Facebook CEO Mark Zuckerberg has long maintained he is uncomfortable with the role of deciding what kind of speech is allowed on his platform and what is not, and he has suggested it is the government’s role to set those rules.

 “If you want to be effective, you absolutely need to go further,” said Bloch-Wehba.
 That could mean involving more companies like Amazon Web Services or Cloudflare, which can render websites and online applications useless by depriving them of the necessary infrastructure to operate.
 But that approach has come with big risks.
 “The closer you get to infrastructure the more dangerous those decisions are.
 Because if they’re wrong, the costs are significantly higher,” she said.